The storytellers

 And all in a way that doesn't sacrifice the human side on the altar of the algorithm — so people don’t just find you, they buy from you.

-SPEAKER: Freddie Jewson – Director at Oxford House video agency, xxxxx, and xxxxx.
+• SPEAKER: Freddie Jewson – Director at Oxford House video agency, social media hater, and classic car lover.

 When we think about what makes a great video, it isn’t about fancy kit or flashy edits – it’s about telling people a story they can connect with.